pyset/django-rest-framework-boilerplate/README.md

 It helps you to get started with the REST APIs development with Python Django.

 ## Run boilerplate locally
-1. Clone or download the repository.
+1. Clone or download the repository
 2. Install required packages
     ```bash
     # Linux/macOS